MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ShortEventName** - A short name of an event.
 Allows us to identify the event that was being sent from the client.

-- **Data_source** - Is the selected note a related note, recent note or result of a search operation
+- **Data_source** - Is the selected note a related note, recent note, or result of a search operation

 - **Data_StickyNotesSDKVersion** - Version number indicating the version of Sticky Notes the user is using.
 Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.